asamy/ksm/README.md

 #### Compiling under MinGW

+**Warning**: The MinGW build is known to be unstable under Windows 10, so it's not recommended, rather use the VS project to compile for Windows.

 ##### Makefile variables:

-You can pass one or more of the following variables to the `make` command:
+You can pass one or more of the following variables to your `make` command:

 - `WINVER=0x0602` - Explicility specify windows version to build for.
 - `C=1` - Prepare for cross-compiling.